pace-neutrons/Horace/documentation/smg/07_windows_anvil_node.md

 to be added to Jenkins as a slave.

 The current Windows Anvil Jenkins slave node is `ndw1676` windows machine located in R3 office UG14.
-Additional machine, provided by SCD is `icdpacewin`, configured identically
+Additional machine, provided by SCD is `icdpacewin`, configured identically.

 Some subnets in ISIS may not propagate hosts names so current address of `ndw1676` node within the local network is `130.246.49.165`.